Seattle Public Schools

 What is the Agriculture Pathway?

 The Agriculture Career and Technical Education pathway provides students with a hands-on exploration of agriculture, covering crop cultivation and sustainable farming practices and environmental research.
-Through practical experiences and lessons in soil health, solving complex environmental problems, and agri-business management, students gain valuable insights into what it means to work in agriculture.
+Through practical experiences and lessons in soil health, to solving complex environmental problems, students gain valuable insight into what it means to work in agriculture.
 Emphasizing technological advancements, this pathway prepares students for careers in farming, agronomy, forestry, and much more!

 What sort of work would I do?